The online Comment window has expired

 • Default_avatar

-Annie Powers about 4 years ago
+Annie Powers over 4 years ago

 We are seeing devastating impacts from the COVID-19 pandemic on our community.
 The aftermath of COVID-19 is only going to worsen Oakland’s housing crisis.
 Without strong protections, Oakland’s communities of color are on the verge of an avalanche of displacement from which they, and the city’s diversity, may never recover.
 While the city has taken steps to protect tenants by passing an eviction moratorium, some landlords are continuing to attempt to intimidate tenants into leaving.
 Now, and as we recover from this pandemic, City Council must act to keep Oakland residents safe and housed.